 A funky, friendly, Mediterranean-Zen chillout near Bodrum, with cool pool, bistro bar and family rooms too.

 The 4 they claim – serenity, design, quality, attitude – all apply, but there’s one overriding reason to book here: it’s our favourite hotel on the Bodrum peninsula (and we’ve checked out lots).
 So overlook the groany name and go for it.
 You’ll find a cluster of bougainvillea-draped houses spilling down to the lush valley of Yalikavak, with the sea glimmering in the distance behind a sparkling pool.
-Each house has a handful of slick and stylish rooms, combining natural materials (strips of pebbles, driftwood sculptures) with modern comforts (huge showers, air-con) in an airy, all-white space.
+Each house has a handful of slick and stylish rooms, combining natural materials (strips of pebbles, driftwood sculptures) with modern comforts (huge showers equipped with handheld shower heads, air-con) in an airy, all-white space.

 Down by the pool, you can kick back on low white sofas to the gentle beat of chilled jazz, play pool or darts in the sociable living room, or order a cocktail from the chirpy lads at the reed-shaded bar.
 If you fancy staying in, they do a fantastic line in salads, wines and seafood; if not, bustling Bodrum is just a few bays away, with no shortage of boutiques, bars and nightlife.
 By day, you can hop on a gulet cruise, get a day pass to one of the beach clubs, go horse-riding or watersporting, or explore Bodrum castle.